 I am originally from southeastern Pennsylvania and I grew up exploring the forests around the Brandywine Creek, a small tributary of the Delaware River Estuary.
 I studied environmental sciences and geology at Franklin & Marshall College in Lancaster, PA, where my interest in wetlands was solidified.
-I went on to complete my Master's degree at Oregon State University in Corvallis, OR with Rob Wheatcroft investigating the drivers of Oregon salt marsh growth.
+I went on to complete my master's and doctoral degrees at Oregon State University in Corvallis, OR with Rob Wheatcroft investigating the drivers of Oregon salt marsh growth.

-Currently, I am a PhD candidate at OSU studying geomorphology and sediment biogeochemistry in salt marshes.
-My foremost professional interests include advancing societally-relevant science relating to coastal change and resilience; broadening participation of under-represented groups in STEM; bridging communication gaps between scientists and the public; and improving upon teaching techniques with the goal of inspiring critical inquiry amongst students.
-Following the completion of my doctorate degree, I intend to seek a career in academia.
-I'm currently seeking a post-doctoral research position.
+Currently, I am a postdoctoral researcher at the University of Delaware working with Shreeram Inamdar studying geomorphology and sediment biogeochemistry of rivers impacted by Colonial Era milldams.
+My foremost professional interests include advancing societally-relevant science relating to landscape change and resilience; broadening participation of under-represented groups in STEM; bridging communication gaps between scientists and the public; and improving upon teaching techniques with the goal of inspiring critical inquiry amongst students.

 When I am not in the field, lab, office, or classroom, I enjoy many outdoor activities, including mountain biking, skiing, and rock climbing, especially if they get me closer to sedimentary rocks and mud.
 I'm also an avid reader (especially anything fantasy), and I enjoy painting with watercolors.
 I have recently been learning French and how to sew.

-PhD in Ocean, Earth, & Atmospheric Sciences from Oregon State University (intended Spring 2021)
+PhD in Ocean, Earth, & Atmospheric Sciences from Oregon State University (Spring 2021)

 Graduate Minor in Risk & Uncertainty Quantification in Marine Science from Oregon State University (Summer 2020)